gravitational/teleport/rfd/0089-merge-webapps.md

   - [ ] [Transfer remaining issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/transferring-an-issue-to-another-repository) to the [Teleport repo](https://github.com/gravitational/teleport)
   - [ ] Add the [ui label](https://github.com/gravitational/teleport/labels/ui) to
         those transferred issues.
+  - [ ] Prevent new issues from being created in this repo.
 - [ ] Triage PRs.
   - [ ] Close those that are no longer relevant.
   - [ ] Merge remaining PRs.
   - [ ] Apply the necessary backports.
 - [ ] Update [the default path to tsh in dev mode](https://github.com/gravitational/webapps/blob/27c615b3ff6f317a85fac4aa28b8e73fa4aa0d28/packages/teleterm/src/mainProcess/runtimeSettings.ts#L18-L23) for Connect.
+- [ ] Update the `README.md` to indicate that this repository is no longer the source of truth and instead link to the `teleport` repo.
+Due to us needing topotentially update older releases we are not able to archive the repository at this time.
+We can revisit this in 6mo.

 ### Webapps.e repository